-Ketogenic diet plans can be brutal when you have to avoid breads.
+Ketogenic diet plans can be brutal when you have to avoid bread.
 You don’t realize just how many carbs are in your diet until you have to avoid them.
 However, filling that craving for bread you have is not quite as difficult as you might think.
-For example, 3 Ingredient No Carb Sandwich Bread is made using egg whites, Nuzest Just Natural Clean Lean Protein, and psyllium husk.
-The bread is super easy to whip up and is wonderful when paired with your favorite sandwich-stacking elements.
+Here are our favorite protein bread recipes that you are sure to love.

 Protein In Yogurt

 Pair it with fresh fruit, lace it with whole-grain granola, or simply eat it plain as a healthy snack—yogurt can find a place in your nutrition plan from breakfast until late in the day.
 Yet, so many commercially available yogurts out there are blended with things like high-fructose corn syrup and artificial ingredients.
 Plus, if you need to steer clear of dairy, your options are pretty much non-existent, especially if you are looking to get your fill of protein in yogurt each day.

 Try Best Ever Dairy Free Yogurt made with Nuzest Smooth Vanilla Clean Lean Proteinand you’ll never look back.